 5. Keep hydrated

-And if you don’t work or sweat, your breath, as well as the urine and bowel movements continuously loses water.
-To help the immune system, make sure you replace the water you miss with water, which begins by understanding the amount of water that you require.
+And if you don’t work or sweat, your breath and the urine and bowel movements continuously lose water.
+To help the immune system, make sure you replace the water you miss with water, which begins by understanding the amount of water you require.

 6. Quit Alcohol

-Alcohol use is linked to a number of adverse health effects, including decreased immune function.
-Kaplan states that you are too busy working to detoxify your liver while you intake large levels of alcohol to disturb your natural immune system activity.
+Alcohol use is linked to several adverse health effects, including decreased immune function.
+Kaplan states that you are too busy working to detoxify your liver while you intake significant alcohol levels to disturb your natural immune system activity.

 Especially now that the risk of coronavirus is still present, we must also caution you that tobacco products will still exacerbate viral infection symptoms (think pneumonia, flu and, of course, COVID-19).

-Even an oiled system such as a stable and immune body must remain solid on a daily basis.
+Even an oiled system such as a stable and immune body must remain solid daily.
 Has your machine or electronic system ever witnessed a problem that needed to be restarted?
 So take a human equivalent of a machine reset into account sweet dreams.

 We have to look at just the effects of sleep loss to figure out if you can improve your immune system by having adequate sleep.
-In order to keep us going, our body needs to generate more stress hormones.
+To keep us going, our body needs to generate more stress hormones.
 However, this would avoid the maximum functioning capacity of the immune system.

 9. Mental health